This month brings a new course catalog, new titles, digital badging, and a refreshed website

 In a mobile global workplace, paper certificates of completion as a form of recognition have become less desirable.
 Learners want the ability to digitally present their credentials and skills.
 Potential employers also want digital credentialing, allowing them to understand a candidate’s skill set quickly.

-Every time a certificate, workshop, or Team Byte is successfully completed, learners will be issued a digital badge that contains information about the course program and the CEUs earned (when applicable).
+Every time a certificate, workshop, or Team Byte is successfully completed, learners will be issued a digital badge that links to information bout the course program and the CEUs earned (when applicable).
 Learners will also be able to access a transcript, and print certificates if needed.